Fz3r0/Fz3r0/README.md

   - All the scripts,binaries,software,techniques,programs,directories,databases of this repository should be used ONLY for authorized penetration testing, networking laboratories and/or educational purposes.

   - This repository contain codes and scripts that will harm some systems.
-Read carefully each file or scrit before download, run or compile.
+Read carefully each file documentation and/or script before download, run or compile it.

   - Any misuse of the information and files compiled in this repository will not be the responsibility of the author or of any other collaborator.

-  - Use it at your own machines and/or with the owner's permission.

 ---
 <span align="center"> <h3 align="center">   </h3> </span>
-<span align="center"> <h3 align="center"> [💀 Operation Poltergeist by Fz3r0 💀](/Networking/Labs/) </h3> </span>
+<span align="center"> <h3 align="center"> [💀 Infierno | Canto I - by Fz3r0 💀](/Networking/Labs/) </h3> </span>

+ΟΠΟΙΟΣ ΜΠΑΙΝΕΙ ΕΔΩ ΝΑ ΠΑΡΑΤΑ ΚΑΘΕ ΕΛΠΙΔΑ

+_A mitad del camino de la vida,_
+_en una selva oscura me encontraba_
+_porque mi ruta había extraviado..._

+_Abandonad, los que aquí entráis, toda esperanza...__

 <span align="center"> <h3 align="center"> Index </h3> </span>
 - [About]